braden-p/Credit-Card-Validator/README.md

 * This program will only work with credit card numbers of length 13, 15, or 16 digits.
 * This program will only work with Mastercard numbers starting in numbers 51, 52, 53, 54, or 55.
-* The C version of this programwas made for the class CS50x = Introduction to Computer Science offered by Harvard University.
+* The C version of this program was made for the class CS50x - Introduction to Computer Science offered by Harvard University.
 It uses the cs50 header file which is not a standard header.
 This header includes the function get_long(), which is used to accept an integer input from the user.